andrew/ultimate-awesome/README.md

 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
-- [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.